-OFFICE OF ADMISSION
+OFFICE OF ADMISSION Gosnold Hall 123

-Administration Building, Room 125 757/ 594-7015 [Toll Free: 800/ 333-4268]
+757/ 594-7015 [Toll Free: 800/ 333-4268]

-Fax: 757/ 594-7333 Email: admit@cnu.edu
+Fax: 757/ 594-7333

+Email: admit@cnu.edu Web Site: admission.cnu.edu

 The admission policies of Christopher Newport University (CNU) are affirmed annually by the Board of Visitors.
 The Office of Admission provides the following services: markets to and recruits prospective students through a comprehensive mail, electronic mail and social media communication plan, represents CNU at high school private visits and college fair recruitment programs, reviews freshman applications for admission and commits the university to final decisions, provides general counseling related to the admission and enrollment processes to prospective students, their families and secondary school officials, provides two daily information presentations and guided tours of the campus Monday through Friday and one each Saturday as well as guided group tours of the campus by appointment, and determines eligibility for in-state tuition privileges.
+The Office of Admission also hosts various on and off-campus recruitment events throughout the academic year.

 It is the policy of CNU to admit students whose ability and preparation indicate potential for success in the programs of study offered.
 CNU is committed to equal access and opportunity for all persons.
 Admission to CNU is selective and reserved for the best-qualified applicants on a space available basis.
 Students may be admitted to the University beginning in the fall or spring semesters.
 Applicants are encouraged to apply well in advance of the term they wish to attend, especially first-year students and transfers who plan to live on campus.